-Especially between 1922-1924, Miller's control experiments were most rigorous, aimed at addressing the criticisms he had received following the earlier work, to make the apparatus as sensitive as possible only to ether-drift.
-A special interferometer of aluminum and brass was constructed, to guard against the possible effects of magneto-constriction (the measured periodic etherdrifting was the same as with the original iron interferometer).
-Procedures were made to judge the effects of mechanical vibration - such as using a loose or tight centring pin.
-Bases made of wood, metal or concrete were floated in the mercury tank, to judge and correct for the effects of strain and deformation.
+Especially between 1922 and 1924, Miller's control experiments were most rigorous, aimed at addressing the criticisms he had received following the earlier work, to make the apparatus as sensitive as possible only to ether-drift.
+A special interferometer of aluminum and brass was constructed, to guard against the possible effects of magnetoconstriction (the measured periodic ether-drifting was the same as with the original iron interferometer).
+Procedures were made to judge the effects of mechanical vibration-such as using a loose or tight centering pin.
+Bases made of wood, metal, or concrete were floated in the mercury tank, to judge and correct for the effects of strain and deformation (Figure 6, Figure 7).
 The apparatus was not touched when operating, but rather gently pulled in a circle by a thin string, slowly accelerated to the desired velocity of rotation while floating in the mercury tank.
-Different light sources were tried, mounted on different locations on the apparatus.
-Light sources outside the structure were also tried, including Sunlight, but finally an artificial light source located above the central axis of the instrument was used.
+Different light sources were tried, mounted at different locations on the apparatus.
+Light sources outside the structure were also tried, including sunlight, but finally an artificial light source located above the central axis of the instrument was used.